lethain/staff-eng/src/markdown/guides/getting-in-the-room.md

 ---
-title: "Getting in the room"
+title: "Getting in the room, and stay there"
 slug: "/guides/getting-in-the-room"
 date: "2020-06-21"
 kind: "guide"